openstax/css-manipulate/README.md

 - [x] Add `::for-each-descendant(1, ${SELECTOR})`
 - [x] Add `:target(${ATTRIBUTE_NAME}, ${MATCH_SELECTORS...})`
 - [x] Use Promises to defer DOM Manipulation to all be after selector/rule/attribute evaluation is done
+- [ ] Add a command-line script to run the conversion
 - [ ] Add Examples
   - [x] Add example showing [complex numbering](./test/example/) (only counting some exercises)
     - [ ] may need to introduce `:is(${SELECTOR})` to add exceptions